s304046/nlpproject/README.md

 ## Author Dataset

-It cointains 3 subfolders described as it follows:
+It cointains 3 subfolders described as it follows.
+As a general indication the Deberta version of the code has not been attached since it can be easily be obtained from the attached one.

 ### 00.Dataset
 It contains files that have created during file preprocessing step: like the Amazon sample GAN and Classifier Files have been separated.